Center for Innovation and Entrepreneurship

-The clinic provides legal and business services to entrepreneurs and small businesses in the greater Springfield area.
-We are currently accepting applications for the fall 2017 semester.
+The clinic provides legal and services to entrepreneurs and small businesses in the greater Springfield area.
+We are currently accepting applications for the fall 2018 semester.
 If you are interested in the Clinic's services, please click the "Would you like to apply" button below.
 For more information, please contact us at 413-782-1469.

 For businesses with well-defined legal issues but which for some reason cannot be served by the Small Business Clinic as a regular client, the Clinic offers a one hour walk-in consultation.
 At the walk-in consultation, the clinician and students meet with a business person to discuss the legal matter in detail and provide some feedback to help the businessperson get the assistance they need.
 Although the Clinic cannot perform the legal work necessary to resolve the matter at the consultation, the interview frequently resolves confusion and helps ensure that the matter will be resolved appropriately.